-ITUS Corporation, a Delaware corporation (the "Company", "us", "our" or "we"), has prepared this Registration Statement on Form S-8 (the "Registration Statement") in accordance with the requirements of Form S-8 under the Securities Act of 1933, as amended (the "Securities Act"), to register 1,205,199 shares of our common stock, par value \$0.01 per share (the "Common Stock") issuable pursuant to the 2010 Share Incentive Plan, as amended (the "2010 Plan") and to file a prospectus, prepared in accordance with the requirements of Part I of Form S-3 and, pursuant to General Instruction C of Form S-8, to be used for reoffers and resales of Common Stock acquired by persons to be named therein upon the exercise of options granted under the 2010 Plan, certain Non-Plan Time Based Stock Option Agreements and certain Non-Plan Performance Based Stock Option Agreements.
+Anixa Biosciences, Inc., a Delaware corporation (the "Company", "us", "our" or "we"), has prepared this Registration Statement on Form S-8 (the "Registration Statement") in accordance with the requirements of Form S-8 under the Securities Act of 1933, as amended (the "Securities Act"), to register 5,000,000 shares of our common stock, par value \$0.01 per share (the "Common Stock"), issuable pursuant to the 2018 Share Incentive Plan (the "2018 Plan"), to register 250,000 shares of our Common Stock issuable pursuant to our Employee Stock Purchase Plan (the "ESPP") and to file a prospectus, prepared in accordance with the requirements of Part I of Form S-3 and, pursuant to General Instruction C of Form S-8, to be used for reoffers and resales of Common Stock acquired by persons to be named therein upon the exercise of options and restricted stock awards granted under the 2018 Plan, the 2010 Share Incentive Plan, as amended, certain Non-Plan Time Based Stock Option Agreements and the purchase of shares pursuant to the ESPP.

-Pursuant to the Note to Part I on Form S-8, the documents containing the information specified in Part I of this Registration Statement will be sent or given to plan participants as specified by Rule 428(b)(1) of the Securities Act.
+Pursuant to the Note to Part I on Form S-8, the documents containing the information specified in Part I of this Registration Statement will be sent or given to plan participants (including to all employees eligible to participate in the ESPP) as specified by Rule 428(b)(1) of the Securities Act.
 Such documents are not required to be filed, and are not filed, with the United States Securities and Exchange Commission either as part of this Registration Statement or as prospectuses or prospectus supplements pursuant to Rule 424 of the Securities Act.
 These documents and the documents incorporated by reference in this Registration Statement pursuant to Item 3 of Part II of this Form S-8, taken together, constitute a prospectus that meets the requirements of Section 10(a) of the Securities Act.